+This = wxWebView()

+'''

+Type = wx:wx_enum()

+Retrieve whether the current HTML engine supports a zoom type.

+Return: Whether this type of zoom is supported by this HTML engine (and thus can be set through setZoomType/2).

+getZoom(This) -> wx:wx enum()

+Types:

-This = wxWebView() Get the zoom level of the page.
+This = wxWebView()

+Get the zoom level of the page.

 See getZoomFactor/1 to get more precise zoom scale value other than as provided by wxWebViewZoom.

 Return: The current level of zoom.

-getZoomType(This) -> wx:wx_enum() Types:
+getZoomType(This) -> wx:wx enum()

+Types:

+This = wxWebView()

 Get how the zoom factor is currently interpreted.

 Return: How the zoom factor is currently interpreted by the HTML engine.

-'''

 setZoom(This, Zoom) -> ok

 Types:

-'''

-i ypes.

-This = wxWebView() Zoom = wx:wx enum()
+This = wxWebView()

+Zoom = wx:wx enum()

 Set the zoom level of the page.

 See setZoomFactor/2 for more precise scaling other than the measured steps provided by wxWebViewZoom.

-'''

 setZoomType(This, ZoomType) -> ok

 Types:

 This = wxWebView()

 ZoomType = wx:wx_enum()

-'''

 Set how to interpret the zoom factor.

 Note: invoke canSetZoomType/2 first, some HTML renderers may not support all zoom types.

-'''

 getZoomFactor(This) -> number()

 Types:

 This = wxWebView()

 Get the zoom factor of the page.

 Return: The current factor of zoom.

 Since: 3.1.4

 setZoomFactor(This, Zoom) -> ok

+Types:

 '''

+'''

-This = wxWebView() Zoom = number()
+This = wxWebView()

+Zoom = number()

+'''